verge-io/docs/docs/glossary.md

 # Key Terms / Glossary

 ***
+### Controller Nodes
+In any VergeOS Site, the first two nodes (node1 and node2) are considered the Controller nodes.
+They handle the controller functions of VergeOS.
+These are functions like handling the User Interface, Networking, and VSAN functions.
+For larger environments, they can be set as dedicated controllers where they only handle controller functions and don't run workloads.

 ### Cluster
 Cluster is the term we use for a set of Nodes.
 Nodes are bound to a cluster set based on like hardware.
 A cluster can consist of all HCI nodes, a compute-only cluster, or a storage-only cluster.
 You may also have a separate cluster for different types of hardware, like AMD vs Intel.

 ### Node
 A Node is a single server running VergeOS.

 ### Virtual Datacenter (VDC)
 A VDC is a data center in a box.
 All components of a standard data center are virtualized into a server(s).